-Mathematical modeling is also crucial to understand design principles of dynamic (A) biological systems.
+Mathematical modeling is also crucial to design principles dynamic (A) understand of biological systems.
 For example, bio-imaging revealed that cellular systems can operate robustly even with substantial noise in their components.
 However, its mechanism still (C) remains unknown.
-By combining statistical theory with that for stochastic chemical reaction, we have theoretically clarified that a very simple intracellular reaction can conduct surprising information-processing to extract relevant information from very noisy signal.
+By combining statistical theory with that for stochastic chemical reaction, we have theoretically clarified that a very simple intracellular reaction can conduct surprising (E) information-processing to extract relevant information from very noisy signal.
 This theory may also be employed to design noise-immune engineering systems.